daotq2000/seo/content/Introduction-to-seo/_index.md

 ---
-title : "What is SEO"
+title : "What is SEO?
+Understanding the Basics and Importance of Search Engine Optimization"
-description: "Understanding the fundamentals of SEO, its importance, and how it impacts website visibility." date : "`r Sys.Date()`" weight : 1 chapter : false
+description: "What is SEO?
+Learn the basics of SEO, including what is SEO marketing, what is an SEO, and how SEO optimization boosts website visibility and performance." date : "`r Sys.Date()`" weight : 1 chapter : false
-image: "/images/seo_basic_to_advance.jpg"
+image: "images/1-what_is_seo/what_is_seo.jpg"
 ---
 ![seo_basic_to_advance](/images/seo_basic_to_advance.jpg)